xamarin/xamarin-forms-book-preview-2/README.md

 The support of the Windows Runtime API is still in a early state and not working entirely well.
 In particular, the following problems will be experienced in the sample programs with the **WinApp** and **WinPhone81** projects:

 - Font sizes are somewhat erratic
-- `Device.OnPlatform` and `OnPlatform` don't account for the two new platforms
+- `Device.OnPlatform` and `OnPlatform` don't account for the two new platforms (but see below)
 - The SAP programs in Chapter 9 won't compile
-- Some of the programs in Chapter 13 don't work.
+- Some of the programs in Chapter 13 don't work (but see below)

 To add the Windows Runtime projects to your own Xamarin.Forms solutions, see http://developer.xamarin.com/guides/cross-platform/xamarin-forms/windows/.